Imagine a fruit so nutritious that goats will climb trees just to eat it! Inside that little fruit is the little nut that gives us argan oil.

-- Add a drop or two of your favorite essential oil (orange, lemon or tea tree are great) and 2–4 drops of argan oil and seal in a jar.
+- Add a drop or two of your favorite essential oil (orange, lemon or tea tree are great) and 2–4 drops of argan oil, and seal combination in a jar.

 Do-it-yourself exfoliators are not difficult to make and are significantly less expensive than what you can purchase in the store.

 To experience the pure argan oil benefits while exfoliating, just do this:

 - Mix 1 tablespoon of brown sugar with a couple of drops of argan in your hand.

 - Rub into your face in a circular motion for two to four minutes.